pmaglana/ad-users/README.md

         </details>

 8. Do the following Account lockout steps/exercises.
-    - Using the "randowm user" you've created previously, attempt to login at client-1 6 times with a bad password.
+    - Using the "random user" you've created previously, attempt to login at client-1 6 times with a bad password.
         <details><summary>See screenshots</summary>
         <img width="555" height="145" alt="actdir28" src="https://github.com/user-attachments/assets/ff3124c7-fad6-4ef1-a230-f86155c5506a" />
         </details>